 written as this single document until such time as the distinct pieces warrant splitting it into two.

-Apart from taking the Lead Study Group role within the ITU-T, Study Group 15 will also endeavour to cooperate with other relevant organizations, including ATIS, ETSI, , ISO/IEC, IETF, IEEE, MEF, OIF and TIA, etc.
+Apart from taking the Lead Study Group role within the ITU-T, Study Group 15 will also endeavour to cooperate with other relevant organizations, including ATIS, ETSI, ISO/IEC, IETF, IEEE, MEF, OIF and TIA, etc.

 4. Abbreviations